-The Manager was incorporated in September 2012 and has been licensed by the Guernsey Financial Services Commission under the Protection of Investors Law since January 2013.
-The Manager is licensed for the regulated activities of promotion, subscription, management, dealing and advising for category 1 and 2 investments.
+RAW Capital Partners Limited (the “Manager”) was incorporated in September 2012 and has been licensed and regulated by the Guernsey Financial Services Commission under the Protection of Investors Law since January 2013.
+GFSC Reference: 2101792.

-The Manager does not provide financial advice to Retail Investors as defined in the Licensees (Conduct of Business) Rules (2014).
+The Manager does not provide financial advice to Retail Investors as defined in the Licensees (Conduct of Business) Rules (2021).

 Technology Risks and Business Continuity

-The Manager seeks to mitigate the technology risks through the outsourcing of its IT requirements to a specialist company that implements industry standard firewalls, virus protection and data back-up.
+The Manager seeks to mitigate the technology risks through the outsourcing of its IT support requirements to a specialist company that implements industry standard firewalls, virus protection and data back-up.

 Conflicts of Interest

 Where funds are being returned to a client, they will only be returned to an account in the name of the client.
-No third party payments will be made.
+No third-party payments will be made.

 Collection of Fees

 Client complaints should be made in writing and sent by email to [email protected].
 All complaints should include the Client name and Account number.
 All Client complaints will be referred to the Compliance Officer and Clients should receive an initial response within 2 working days.

-Client – a person entering in to an agreement with the Manager
+Client – a person entering in to an agreement with the Manager.

 Eligible Counterparties - any entity licensed for Dealing, Managing or Advising under POI Law; a bank, insurance company or collective investment scheme; a pension scheme or its management company; other similar entity.

-Professional Investors – a person who - regularly invests in collective investment schemes, company shares or other private investments of such size that they can reasonably be expected to understand the risks involved of such transactions; provides a certificate from a financial advisor indicating that he has obtained independent financial advice; has been a non clerical employee of a professional investor firm for more than 3 years.
+Professional Investors – a person who - regularly invests in collective investment schemes, company shares or other private investments of such size that they can reasonably be expected to understand the risks involved of such transactions; provides a certificate from a financial advisor indicating that he has obtained independent financial advice; has been a non-clerical employee of a professional investor firm for more than 3 years.